dennismozart1994/framework.java/documentation/Mobile-Commands.md

 * **Dennis Mozart** - *QA Analyst and Automator* - [dennismozart1994](https://github.com/dennismozart1994)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also an test [example](https://github.com/dennismozart1994/framework.java/blob/master/src/test/java/testScenarios/MobileiOSExample.java) in this project to get the hang of how wor with it.

 ## License